Linux

 fi

-• if: The keyword that initiates the conditional statement.
+• if: This keyword initiates the conditional statement.

-• then: Indicates the start of the commands that will execute if the condition is true.
+• then: Marks the beginning of the commands that will execute if the condition is true.

 fi

-Bash supports several variations of the if statement to handle different scenarios effectively:
+Bash provides several variations of the if statement to handle different scenarios effectively.

 fi